-Coming to the upper, Timberland Titan boots are made of full-grain leather which is easier to break in and becomes comfortable from the first day when you step in Timberland PROs.
+Coming to the upper, Timberland Titan boots are made of full-grain leather which is easier to break in and makes Timberland Titan the comfortable work boot from the first day when you step into it.
 Also, the 6-inch shaft of Timberland boots with comfortable padding will also offer a perfect blend of ankle support and flexibility so that they can bend easily.

 Coming to the comfort, Timberland PROs are unmatchable as far as the feet comfort is concerned.
 These Timberland Pro Titan boots are available in wide and extra-wide widths, due to which you won’t have any problem in finding the comfy fit.

 Moreover, Timberland PROs have a nicely cushioned footbed that provides an added shock absorption, while the nylon shank in the midsole offers lightweight support.
 So, if you are on your feet all day and the cushiony insole help tremendously with both foot pain and ankle pain.